Beginner Camp Guide

 First-day assessment and placement

-You may work on basic punches, kicks, defense, footwork, balance, pad work, bag rounds, and simple combinations.
+Possible beginner content may include punches, kicks, defense, footwork, balance, pad work, bag rounds, and simple combinations.

 Sparring expectations and safety boundaries